Warhammer 40,000: Rogue Trader: Spin-offs

 In 2009, Fantasy Flight Games released Rogue Trader, a role-playing game based on Warhammer 40,000: Rogue Trader.
-In this RPG, the players specifically play the roles of a rogue trader and his retinue, whereas in Warhammer 40,000: Rogue Trader, this was merely a recommended option.
+In this RPG, the players specifically play the roles of a rogue trader and their retinue, whereas in Warhammer 40,000: Rogue Trader, this was merely a recommended option.
 A rogue trader is a human who has been licensed by the Imperium to travel freely across the galaxy and trade with aliens.

+Owlcat Games released a CRPG with the same title and based on the Warhammer 40,000 universe in 2023.

 Reception

 In the September 1989 edition of Dragon (Issue 149), Ken Rolston liked the setting of this game, pointing out that it "has more in common with fantasy role-playing than with most other science-fiction games.
 Sure, there are spaceships, lasers, and plasma guns, but in WH40K these marvels are treated more like fantasy magical devices than like plausible developments of modern technology."
 Rolston then wrote a lengthy article showing how this miniatures game could be converted to a role-playing system.
 He thought the mixture of sf and fantasy lent itself to role-playing, saying, "this choice of a future-fantasy theme has two appealing features as a role-playing setting.
 First, a future fantasy frees the game master (GM) from the challenging task of moderating and maintaining a plausible science-fictional universe... [and] you can borrow liberally from the trappings and conventions of two popular adventure genres — medieval fantasy and science fiction — to create a fantasy campaign with its own peculiar and distinctive flavor."